crossplane/crossplane/design/one-pager-change-logs.md

-providers](https://github.com/crossplane/upjet-provider-template) make use of the crossplane-runtime [managed reconciler](https://github.com/crossplane/crossplane-runtime/blob/master/pkg/reconciler/managed/reconciler.go), which calls into each provider to do specific CRUD operations on external resources.
+providers](https://github.com/crossplane/upjet-provider-template) make use of the crossplane-runtime [managed reconciler](https://github.com/crossplane/crossplane-runtime/blob/master/pkg/reconciler/managed/reconciler.go), which calls into each provider to do specific CUD (Create, Update, and Delete) operations on external resources.
 Therefore, the managed reconciler is the ideal place to generate the change log entries very close to the source of truth.

-The managed reconciler calls the provider's [`ExternalClient.Observe()` method](https://github.com/crossplane/crossplane-runtime/blob/release-1.16/pkg/reconciler/managed/reconciler.go#L914) before any CRUD operation is performed, in order to understand the current state of the external system before the provider acts upon it.
+The managed reconciler calls the provider's [`ExternalClient.Observe()` method](https://github.com/crossplane/crossplane-runtime/blob/release-1.16/pkg/reconciler/managed/reconciler.go#L914) before any CUD operation is performed, in order to understand the current state of the external system before the provider acts upon it.
 This up to date external state will be used to populate the "before" field in the change log entry.

-If a CRUD operation is performed later on in the same `Reconcile()`, then we will perform an additional call to this same `Observe()` method directly after the CRUD operation is performed.
+If a CUD operation is performed later on in the same `Reconcile()`, then we will perform an additional call to this same `Observe()` method directly after the CUD operation is performed.
 This second `Observe()` result will be used to populate the "after" field in the change log entry.

-Some helpful pointers to where CRUD operations are performed in the managed
+Some helpful pointers to where CUD operations are performed in the managed
 reconciler:

 * [Create](https://github.com/crossplane/crossplane-runtime/blob/release-1.16/pkg/reconciler/managed/reconciler.go#L1058)
 * [Update](https://github.com/crossplane/crossplane-runtime/blob/release-1.16/pkg/reconciler/managed/reconciler.go#L1189)
 * [Delete](https://github.com/crossplane/crossplane-runtime/blob/release-1.16/pkg/reconciler/managed/reconciler.go#L954)

-The code path through the managed reconciler's `Reconcile()` method are already a bit complex.
+The code paths through the managed reconciler's `Reconcile()` method are already a bit complex.
 One design choice that has helped minimize the complexity and assist in readability is that the reconciler returns as early as it can after performing an operation.
-Since we will now be adding an additional `Observe()` call after each CRUD operation, this will increase the complexity further, but is likely unavoidable for us to obtain an immediate understanding of the "after" state of a change, without having to wait for another reconcile.
+Since we will now be adding an additional `Observe()` call after each CUD operation, this will increase the complexity further, but is likely unavoidable for us to obtain an immediate understanding of the "after" state of a change, without having to wait for another reconcile.